 The following elements are common to the curriculum across all the sub-schools.
 Specific information on the curriculum of each sub-school is included in the relevant sub-school section of Our Schools.

-If after reading the curriculum overview you require any further information please contact Dean Clark, Deputy Principal (Director of Curriculum)
+If after reading the curriculum overview you require any further information please contact Angie Michael, Deputy Principal (Director of Curriculum).

 We believe that the development of literacy is vital for learning and well-being.

 Every child and young adult should be able to read, write, spell and communicate at an appropriate level.

 It is important that the skills, knowledge and understandings of literacy are developed in children at an early age.
 These skills, knowledge and understandings must become increasingly sophisticated as these children grow into young adults and the literacy demands themselves become more sophisticated.

 Literacy is taught within English by all classroom teachers from Reception to Year 6 and by specialist English teachers from Years 7 to 12.
 It is also everyone’s responsibility as it is integrated into all specialist subjects R-12.